A quantum expectation identity: Applications to statistical mechanics: Introduction

 \section{Introduction}

 The concept of expectation value plays a central role both in statistical sciences and physics.
-It corresponds to the prediction that a theory makes on a variable or an observable of a system under study.
+Within the subjective point of view of probabilities \cite{jaynes1}, it corresponds to the prediction that a theory makes on a variable or a certain observable of a system under study.
+Also, the quality of a prediction depends directly on how much information we have about the variable under consideration.
+For example, if we have not only the expectation value of a variable but also certain statistical moments (e.g., variance), our knowledge will be more complete ( but not necessarily more precise).
+In this sense, an expectation value accompanied by a small variance will lead to a good prediction.
+In contrast, an expectation value accompanied by a large variance will lead to a poor prediction.
 Examples of expectation values in physics are the ensemble average in classical statistical mechanics, the pure-state mean value of basic quantum mechanics, and the mixed-state mean value of quantum statistics \cite{greiner}.
 In order to give a number to an expectation value, it is necessary to count with a statistical distribution of the accessible states of the respective physical system.
 For example, to calculate the ensemble average of a phase-space function we only need to integrate that function weighted by a phase-space distribution over all coordinates and all the classical momenta.
 However, in several cases, the resulting integral can not be evaluated straightforwardly.

 On the other hand, following the Bayesian formulation of statistics \cite{bayesian_stat_mech}, it is possible to derive an algebraic identity that relates the derivative of an expectation value taken in a certain state of knowledge with another expectation taken in the same state of knowledge.
 Specifically, for an arbitrary function $\omega(\mathbf{X};\gamma)$ of a random variable $\mathbf{X}$, which depends parametrically on a continuous parameter $\gamma$ and follows a nowhere vanishing statistical distribution $P(\mathbf{X}|\gamma,I)$, we have